Sonova ESG Report 2022/23

 Responsible supply chain

-Sonova’s relations with suppliers are guided by the Sonova Group Supplier Principles (SGSP).
-The SGSP, the General Conditions of Purchase, and the Sonova Code of Conduct are all incorporated into development and supply agreements.
-All suppliers have to certify in written form that they will now and at all times in the future comply with these standards and principles in all of their Sonova-related dealings, activities, products, and services.
+Sonovaʼs relations with suppliers are guided by the Sonova Group Supplier Principles (SGSP).
+The SGSP, the General Conditions of Purchase, and the Sonova Code of Conduct are all integral to our development and supply agreements.
+Our suppliers have to certify in writing that they will comply with these standards and principles at all times in all of their Sonova-related dealings, activities, products, and services.
 Sonova includes this certification in all supply agreements, and periodically requests suppliers to renew their adherence.
-In 2021/22, all new suppliers signed the SGSP.
-The SGSP document was last revised in 2019 and are published in English and German; they are publicly available on the Sonova website.
+During the 2022/23 financial year, Sonova initiated the development of a new Supplier Code of Conduct with a stronger focus on social and environmental aspects.
+This is planned to be introduced in the coming financial year and will replace the SGSP.

-Sonova identified eight critical direct material suppliers in 2021/22.
-For Sonova, critical suppliers include those whose items or materials have a direct impact on the performance of our products or come into direct contact with the skin of users (critical components); those whose items or materials are not substitutable (e.g. due to criteria related to technology, sustainability, quality, regulations); and those who supply high volumes.
+In addition to the ESG risks identified through the EcoVadis framework, Sonova has also identified 63 “critical” direct material suppliers in 2022/23; this assessment covers all our businesses, with a wider application in our Hearing Instruments business.
+Critical suppliers include those whose materials have a direct impact on the performance of our products or come into direct contact with the skin of users (critical components); those whose items or materials are not substitutable (e.g. due to criteria related to technology, sustainability, quality, regulations); and those who supply high volumes.
 The classification of critical suppliers is carried out at the beginning of each new supplier relationship and is reviewed regularly.
-Due to COVID-19 restrictions, we only visited one critical supplier in 2021/22.
-No supplier audits were carried out.
-The percentage of direct material suppliers with a quality management system that is certified and audited by a third party is above 95% by purchasing volume.
-You can find further information on our management of risks associated with the use of critical materials in the sections Product quality, safety, and reliability and Eco-friendly products.
+Hearing Instruments visited 10 suppliers during 2022/23.
+Our Consumer Hearing business conducted six onsite audits of trading partners in 2022/23; these audits covered labor, health and safety, environment, management systems, and business ethics.

 Human rights and labor practices